sefose/voron_configs/README.md

 # Voron config repo

-This repo is for saving an versioning condigs for voron printers
+This repo is for saving an versioning configs for voron printers

 ## Sources